2008 United States presidential election in Colorado: Analysis

 Bush's relatively narrow margin in the state in 2004, along with the demographic changes of the prior four years, led Colorado to become a crucial swing state in 2008.
 Both Barack Obama and John McCain campaigned extensively in the state.
 Several factors in the campaign favored the Democrat.
 Barack Obama did very well in the caucus, defeating opponent Hillary Clinton with almost 67% of the vote.
 On the other hand, John McCain badly lost the state to opponent Mitt Romney, who gained 60% of the vote.
 Moreover, the 2008 Democratic National Convention was held in Denver.
 The publicity generated from the event provided a strong boost to Obama.
 According to Real Clear Politics polling averages, Obama and McCain were neck-to-neck through the summer and early September.
 However, as the 2008 financial crisis hit, Obama's numbers in Colorado jumped to over 50%.

 During the campaign, several media organizations reported on voting machine problems.
 There was also reporting on the controversial practice of "purging" voter registration lists.

 On election day, Obama won by a comfortable margin, greater than his national average.
 Obama improved on John Kerry's performance throughout the state.
 He won landslides in the Democratic strongholds of Denver and Boulder; in both areas, Obama took more than 70% of the vote.
 He also further built upon Kerry's strength in a number of rich counties dominated by ski resorts along the Front Range; and continued to dominate the traditionally Democratic areas of Pueblo County, Adams County, and the thinly populated, Latino counties of southern Colorado.

-McCain did best in the rural, conservative areas next to Kansas and Utah, where he won landslide margins.
+McCain did best in the rural, conservative areas next to Kansas and Utah, where he won by landslide margins.
 In Rio Blanco County, Mesa County, Yuma County, Washington County, Lincoln County, Bent County, Crowley County, and tiny Dolores County, Phillips County, Cheyenne County, and Kiowa County, he managed a slightly greater vote share than Bush in 2000.
 Voters in more populated El Paso County, home to conservative Colorado Springs, gave McCain a 19% margin, which, while a comfortable win, was far less than Bush's 35% margin in 2004.
 McCain also won two other relatively populated counties, Douglas County and Weld County, both outer suburbs of the Denver area—although, again, by substantially reduced margins compared to Bush in 2004.
-However, the largest suburban counties of the area, traditionally Republican Jefferson and Arapahoe Counties, flipped from Bush to Obama in 2008, as did Broomfield County, which cast its first presidential vote for Bush in 2004.
-Obama also flipped Larimer County.
-All together, this was more than enough to overcome Republican advantages elsewhere in the state, as Obama won it by a nearly nine-point margin.
+However, the largest suburban counties of the area, traditionally Republican Jefferson, Larimer, and Arapahoe Counties voted Democratic for the first time since 1964.
+Broomfield County, which cast its first presidential vote for Bush in 2004, also flipped to Obama.
+Altogether, this was more than enough to overcome Republican advantages elsewhere in the state, as Obama won it by a nearly nine-point margin.